Direct-photon production in inelastic and high-multiplicity proton-proton collisions at $\sqrt{s} =$ 13 TeV: Data analysis and cocktail of known hadronic sources

 \section{Data analysis and cocktail of known hadronic sources}

 Electron and positron candidates are selected in the transverse momentum range $\pte > $ 0.2 \GeVc and pseudorapidity range $|\eta_{\rm e}| < $ 0.8.
-Track quality and PID criteria are similar to those used in the previous analysis~\cite{ALICE:2018gev}.
+Track quality and PID criteria are the same as those used in the previous analysis~\cite{ALICE:2018gev}.
 The electron and positron identification is based on the complementary information from the TPC and the TOF detectors, where the latter suppresses kaon and proton contamination in the momentum ranges in which the TPC \dEdx signals of these hadrons overlap with those of electrons.
 All electron and positron candidates are paired to form combinations with opposite ($N_{+-}$) and same-sign charges ($N_{\pm \pm}$).
-The combinatorial background $B$ is estimated via the geometric mean of same-sign pairs within the same event $\sqrt{N_{++}N_{--}}$ and is corrected for the slightly different detector acceptance of opposite and same-sign pairs.
-The corresponding correction factor $R$ is estimated using uncorrelated opposite ($M_{+-}$) and same-sign ($M_{\pm \pm}$) pairs from mixed events as $R = M_{+-}/(2\sqrt{M_{++}M_{--}})$.
+As in the previous publication~\cite{ALICE:2018gev}, the combinatorial background $B$ is estimated via the geometric mean of same-sign pairs within the same event $\sqrt{N_{++}N_{--}}$ and is corrected for the slightly different detector acceptance of opposite and same-sign pairs.
+The corresponding correction factor $R$ is estimated using uncorrelated opposite ($M_{+-}$) and same-sign ($M_{\pm \pm}$) pairs as $R = M_{+-}/(2\sqrt{M_{++}M_{--}})$.
+The different tracks in each of these pairs are taken from different (``mixed'') events to make sure that the $R$ factor reflects only the detector acceptance.
 The raw dielectron signal is then obtained as $S = N_{+-} - 2R\sqrt{N_{++}N_{--}}$.
-As in the previous analysis~\cite{ALICE:2018fvj}, the resulting signal-to-background ratio has a minimum of around \mbox{$m_{ee} \sim 0.5$ \GeVmass} and ranges between 0.5 and 0.1 (between 0.2 and 0.03) for INEL (HM) events in the mass range of $0.14 < \mee < 0.35$ \GeVmass relevant for the direct-photon analysis.
+As in the previous analysis~\cite{ALICE:2018gev}, the resulting signal-to-background ratio has a minimum of around \mbox{$m_{ee} \sim 0.5$ \GeVmass} and ranges between 0.5 and 0.1 (between 0.2 and 0.03) for INEL (HM) events in the mass range of $0.14 < \mee < 0.35$ \GeVmass relevant for the direct-photon analysis.
 Dielectrons from real photon conversions in the detector material are removed from the analysis sample in the mass range below 100 \MeVmass by using their distinct orientation with respect to the magnetic field.
 The data are corrected for reconstruction efficiency using detailed Monte Carlo (MC) simulations of the ALICE detector performance.
-For this purpose, pp events are generated using the Monash 2013 tune of \textsc{Pythia} 8~\cite{Sjostrand:2014zea} for light-flavour (LF) decays and the Perugia 2011 tune of \textsc{Pythia} 6.4~\cite{Sjostrand:2006za} for heavy-flavour (HF) decays.
+For this purpose, pp events are generated using the Monash 2013 tune of \textsc{Pythia} 8~\cite{Sjostrand:2014zea} for light-flavour (LF) decays and the Perugia 2011 tune of \textsc{Pythia}~6.4~\cite{Sjostrand:2006za} for heavy-flavour (HF) decays.
 The \jpsi decays are simulated using PHOTOS~\cite{Barberio:1993qi}, including the radiative decay \jpsi $\rightarrow \gamma~\rm{e}^{+}\rm{e}^{-}$.
 Generated particles are then propagated through the detector material using the \geantthree toolkit~\cite{Brun:1994aa}.
 The reconstruction efficiency is studied as a function of invariant mass and pair transverse momentum separately for different sources of dielectron pairs.
-The total signal efficiency is obtained by weighting the efficiency of each source based on the hadronic cocktail simulation as described in the following.
+The total signal efficiency amounts to $\sim 25\%$ in the mass range of $0.14 < \mee < 0.35$ \GeVmass used to extract the direct-photon fraction.
+This efficiency is obtained by weighting the efficiency of each source based on the hadronic cocktail simulation as described in the following.